 Remote proctoring continues to be discussed extensively in certification, with many questions abounding.
-Attend this webinar to understand what types of remote proctoring are available, the pros and cons of remote proctoring, and lessons learned in implementation.
+This on-demand webinar provides information on the types of remote proctoring available, the pros and cons of remote proctoring, and lessons learned in implementation.

 Hear a complete overview of standard setting methods that are used in various assessment settings.
 Learn the practical aspects of selecting and training a group of Subject Matter Experts, and how to communicate standard setting results to both the governing body as well as the candidates.